top of page

 In the foreground are the symbolic images that arise from the problem of the third patient, who is exposed to a We-conflict.

 She symbolises in my dream the identifications and represents the mysteriousness of consciousness, which builds up a phenomenology that leads people into their unconscious and conscious experience and being, which builds up a consciously experienced symbolism.
 This is because we use it to experience the identifications of our lives in which we search for answers and solutions.
-The symbolic images characterise human relationships in our everyday lives, in the sciences as analytical symbolism, in dreams, in intuitions and in psychological disorders.
+The symbolic images characterise human relationships in our everyday lives, in the sciences as analytical symbolism, in dreams, in intuitions, in mythologies and in psychological disorders.

 The human being thus identifies with a form of consciousness that opens up a new dimension in symbolic connections, the meaning of which cannot be predicted and is often difficult to grasp.
 They form a perspective that builds up in the psychic "space".
 This leads us back to the statements from section 3d, where spacetime was mentioned as the fourth dimension, which we also recognise as a structural connection with consciousness through identification.